bcgov/aps-infra-platform/documentation/how-to/protected-externally.md

 ## Preview your API Listing

-Preview your new API listing by signing in to the [API Services Portal](https://api.gov.bc.ca/), opening the **API Directory** and clicking the **Your Products** tab.
+Preview your new API listing by signing in to the [API Services Portal](https://api.gov.bc.ca/), opening the **API Directory**, and clicking the **Your Products** tab.
 Confirm everything is as desired.

 ## Add your Organization